jrherr/2014-04-29-gwu/git/intermediate/02-developing.md

 Unlike HEAD, the only thing special about `master` is that it's the default name given to this branch.
 It's generally not a great idea to work directly on `master`, so we'll start this lesson by creating a new branch from it for development.

 By default, Git creates branches that point to the currently checked-out revision.
 We would like to start our development at the most up-to-date version of the repository, so we check out our local copy of the `master` branch first.
+This `checkout` command performs two actions.
+First, it checks out the repository to the commit pointed to by the `master` branch, in this case: `61fd2bc`.
+Second, it *activates* the `master` branch.
+Keep in mind, Git will automatically move the active branch pointer for you when you make commits.

 ~~~
 $ git checkout master
 Switched to branch 'master'
 ~~~

-We can create and checkout a branch in the same step by adding the `-b` flag to `git checkout`.
+We can create and activate a branch in the same step by adding the `-b` flag to `git checkout`.
 Since later we'll be fixing an error in the  file `python_pipeline.ipy`, we'll name the branch `fix_pipeline`.